 Garrett Owen Lee is the founder of WHY–We Help You, which aims to build asset-based, peer-to-peer, self-help communities centered on positive psychology, mindfulness, and wellness principles.
 He also is the creator and co-founder of Good Point., which aims to gamify and promote "Good Capital" as an alternative way of valuing one another's intrinsic goodness in our market society.
 His passions include family, pedagogy, authentic expression, consciousness, mindfulness, social & restorative justice, live music, disc sports, philosophy, truth seeking, creativity, problem solving, puzzles & games, beer & cheese, and having fun.

-I have lived in Madison since 2005 and worked in a day care center before going to college.
-I have my Associate of Arts in liberal studies and plan on getting a BS in Elementary Eduacation.
-I love working with children and meeting new people.
-I currently am a Respite Care Worker, and am working with people with disabilities.
-Feel free to contact me if you ever have any questions about the Timebank.
+Amanda has lived in Madison since 2005 and has worked in child care throughout her career.
+Amanda has an Associate of Arts in liberal studies and a BS in Elementary Education.
+She loves working with children and meeting new people.
+Amanda is currently teaching in Madison.
+Feel free to contact her if you have any questions about the TimeBank.

 Sandy Nelson is a returning board member to Dane County TimeBank.
 She is an avid weather watcher and people helper and first got involved with DCTB when she served as the Ambassador at the 2007 International TimeBank Conference.
 She was a fire fighter in Waunakee and loves to work to educate people about fire safety.

 Ms. Pradhan is a development professional with over 20 years of experience in international development.
 She has a Masters Degree in Anthropology from Tribhuvan University in Nepal and a certificate in Development Information Management from University of Sussex, Institute of Development Studies in London, UK.
 She approaches her work from an equity and inclusivity perspective.
 Expertise areas include communications and public relations, capacity building and change management, and strategic planning and program implementation.
 Ms. Pradhan has initiated gender inclusive projects involving clean water, sanitation and hygiene in Nepal, South Asia Region and UK.